-Being frugal rocks so hard that it will give your finances whiplash.
+Being frugal rocks so hard it will give your finances whiplash.
 I’m not talking about the car accident kind.
-No, I’m talking about the good kind of whiplash.
+I’m talking about the good kind of whiplash.
 You know, the kind you get after a Slayer concert.

 1) Having Money for Emergencies

 2) Being Able to Retire

 4) Buy Less, Waste Less

-5) Being Frugal Means Fewer Marital Problems
+6) Being Frugal Means Fewer Marital Problems

-6) Better Sleep
+7) Better Sleep

 I have to say that I sleep GREAT these days.
 Part of it is my Serta iComfort mattress, but I digress.
 I just don’t have a lot to worry about, and I definitely don’t worry about money!
 I sleep great because I know exactly which bills are due and when.
 Furthermore, I have the money to pay for them…and I have an emergency fund for anything else that comes up!
 Now THAT, my friends, is relaxation.